-- 3.86 Applicants that are required to be registered with Her Majesty's Revenue and Customs (HMRC) under the MLRs will need to be so registered before we can authorise them.
+- Applicants that are required to be registered with Her Majesty's Revenue and Customs (HMRC) under the MLRs will either need to be so registered before we can authorise them, or need to provide evidence that they have submitted the appropriate application to HMRC.
 This will apply to: - most money service businesses (MSBs) - bill PSPs - telecommunications, digital and IT PSPs - 3.87 Firms that are already MLR-registered with HMRC should supply their registration number when applying to us.
-If an application to HMRC is being made at the same time as an application for authorisation, then we will still process the application, but cannot grant authorisation until the MLR registration number has been received. - 3.88 We will verify with HMRC that the registration number provided to us matches a valid MLR registration for that firm. - 3.89 Where we will be responsible for money laundering supervision of the applicant, no separate registration is required.
+If an application to HMRC is being made at the same time as an application for authorisation, then we will still process the application, but cannot grant authorisation until the MLR registration number has been received. - We will verify with HMRC that the registration number provided to us matches a valid MLR registration for that firm. - 3.89 Where we will be responsible for money laundering supervision of the applicant, no separate registration is required.
 This will be the case for all EMIs and (generally speaking) all PIs (unless the application only relates to the provision of money remittance services).
-These firms only need to complete the 'Authorised Payment Institution' or 'Authorised E-money Institution' form, as these combine both MLR registration and PSRs 2017/EMR authorisation.
+These firms only need to complete the 'Authorised Payment

+Institution' or 'Authorised E-money Institution' form, as these combine both MLR registration and PSRs 2017/EMR authorisation.